 Recent reports that the US currently has a 25-day supply of diesel fuel (the lowest level since 2008) have caused alarms for many people who work in the industry.
 But it may not be as bad as the media is making it seem.
 Consider the table below:

 From a cost perspective, it looks like the price of diesel fuel will continue to slowly rise going into the winter.
-A relatively common trend given the current geopolitical environment paired with energy markets trends and patterns.
+This a relatively common trend given the current geopolitical environment paired with energy market trends and patterns.

 In locations like the New York Harbor, prices have jumped this week to more than $200 a barrel.
 The profit from converting a barrel of oil into a barrel of diesel, or the “diesel crack spread,” has reached a record high of $86.5 per barrel, up almost 450% from the average of $15.7 per barrel between 2000 and 2020.